Health Insurance Denials

 • This is especially frustrating when there is no alternative and you have to pay out-of-pocket if you can’t wait for the appeal process to get the test or start treatment.

 • In situations where you know you will eventually pay out-of-pocket, you may be able to negotiate for a lower price.
-Many providers will do this as it saves them money to not have to deal with an insurance company or collection agency.
+Many providers will do this as it saves them money to not have to deal with an insurance company.

 • You may look for sources of funding such as disease-specific foundations, patient assistance programs, or crowdfunding sites such as GoFundMe.

-• While having to try alternate treatments or see a different provider can be annoying, it could also compromise your health if they aren’t successful and/or delay effective treatment.
+Having to try alternate treatments or see a different provider can be annoying, but it could compromise your health if they aren’t successful and/or delay effective treatment.

 • A rare disease that requires an expensive drug;